Educor

 Educor is a supplier of private tertiary education in South Africa.
+Not all of their colleges are accredited.
 Educor is an abbreviation for the Education Investment Corporation Limited.
-Educor owns various brands, including Damelin, CityVarsity, ICESA, Durban Central Technical College, Intec College, Damelin Correspondence College, and Lyceum College.
-Educor owns over 40 campuses and has over 280 000 students in its student population, as of 2010.
+Educor owns various brands, including Damelin (deregistered by South African government), CityVarsity (deregistered by South African government), ICESA (deregistered by South African government), Durban Central Technical College, Intec College, Damelin Correspondence College (deregistered by South African government), and Lyceum College(deregistered by South African government).
 In January 2008, Educor was purchased from Media 24 by National Pride Trading 452 (Pty) Ltd.